LukeGrahamLandry/franca/devlog.md

+## (Apr 29)

+c
+- make it more clear that VarScope can only have one active
+- friendly error for using goto undefined instead of assertion in backend.
+- more strict errors for variable shadowing.
+  - make TK_FRC implicitly #pragma once. it can't define macros anyway so can't do anything crazy.
+  - need to allow typedef to shadow sometimes for forward declaration
+  - TODO: expect i broke the macos headers (tests/external/raylib)

+TODO: fix the log spam cause by:
+- problem with export_type_info(enum) when you discard_static_scope, objs in discarded_static
+  can reference an enum whose members have now been removed from scope.vars so they won't be there when you try to finish the type
+  (or the current manifestation where !identical(enum_type, type)) because the same header was included again so the names in scope are of the new unique version of that type)

+## (Apr 28)

+- bit less code per code in tests/external/

 ## (Apr 27)

 - even if im not going to use it for anything, i want a client example just for symmetry